Aria, 3730 S. Las Vegas Blvd. 89109

 The highlight of our meal was the Steak Tartare, Foie Gras, the Onion soup, and the Chocolate Macaron.
 These were all dishes I have never tried before and they were superb.
 The Steak tartare was perfectly seasoned and the flavors of the raw beef, garlic, and the egg on top were truly amazing.
 The Foie Gras was such a treat to experience.
 It was light, buttery, and smooth with a mousse texture and rich flavor.
 The Onion soup was so good that it is worth driving to Aria just to order alone.
 Although the version with oxtail and a poached egg can run you $25, it is more than worth the money.
 The soup is hearty and flavorful and the melted French cheeses on top are sensational.

 I could go on and on about the Chocolate Macaron they served.
 It is large enough to share, but it is good enough where you won’t want to.
-It’s filled with dark chocolate ganache, it’s drizzled in chocolate sauce, and is topped with sea salt caramel that all blends together to create the perfect dessert.
+It’s filled with dark chocolate ganache, it’s drizzled with chocolate sauce, and is topped with sea salt caramel that all blends together to create the perfect dessert.

 With great food, great drinks, and great service, Michael Mina has a hit on his hands with Bardot Brasserie!